fitcha3/CEC470_Project/README.md

 ### Write C code for the two functions:
     fetchNextInstruction(): Fetch the next instruction and update the program counter. executeInstruction(): Decode and execute the current instruction.

-### Answer four provided questions about the instruction set and simulator features.

-### Deliverables:
-    C code for fetchNextInstruction() and executeInstruction().
-    Answers to the four questions.